metrodroid/metrodroid/docs/ios.md

     Metrodroid for Android)
   * Importing (binary) MFC dump files
   * Importing MIFARE Classic Tool (MCT) files
-  * "submit unknown stations" prompt is removed (only used by Brisbane Go Card and Troika)
+  * "submit unknown stations" prompt and card warning are removed (only used by Brisbane Go Card and Troika)

 ### UX differences